 What we think

-Most funding for publicly-funded health services in England comes from central taxation, with overall NHS budgets set by national government.
+Most funding for publicly funded health services in England comes from central taxation, with overall NHS budgets set by national government.
 This model is fundamentally sound, being both efficient and equitable, and is strongly supported by the public.
 However, for decades, NHS funding has faced repeated cycles of ‘boom and bust’, with periods of chronic under-investment followed by intervals of rapid growth.
-A more strategic approach to funding decisions is needed, based on an independent assessment of demand for and costs of services instead of short-term approaches that create uncertainty and instability.

-The combination of rising demand, workforce shortages and financial constraints has taken a toll on the health service: many NHS providers and commissioners have run significant deficits in their budgets in recent years; key waiting times standards are being missed all year round; and there is evidence that commissioners of care have been forced to limit access to services and that quality of care has been diminished in some services.
-These challenges have not gone unnoticed by the public; recent survey data suggests that a majority of the public think the NHS is underfunded, and polls consistently put the NHS as one of the top issues of public concern.
+As a result, many NHS providers and commissioners have run significant deficits in their budgets for recent years; key waiting times standards are being missed all year round; and there is evidence that commissioners of care have been forced to limit access to services and that quality of care has been diminished in some services.
+These challenges have not gone unnoticed by the public, with survey data suggesting that a majority of the public think the NHS is facing a major or severe funding problem.

 In response to these ongoing pressures, in July 2018 the government announced a new five-year funding deal for some areas of health spending, covering the period from 2019/20 to 2023/24.
 Under this deal, spending for services covered by the NHS mandate is set to rise by an average of 3.4 per cent each year in real terms.

 There have been several iterative increases to health spending since the five-year NHS funding deal was announced.
 The Spring Budget in March 2020 provided an additional boost to NHS funding over this parliament, to support the new government’s manifesto commitments on more clinical staff, more primary care appointments and free hospital car parking for some groups.